 Modern equipment – is well made and when maintained correctly, helps minimise accidents.
 Make sure you have or hire the correct skis or board for your height and weight.
 Children (and adults too for that matter) should wear a suitable helmet for safety – some centres insist that children wear these when joining lessons.
 Walking in ski-boots takes some practice, but most modern boots have helpful separate walk and ski settings.

 Uplift – if this is your first time on the slopes, don’t head for the first lift you see!
 Book a lesson and learn the basics in a safe, instructor-led area.
 There are several ways to get up the hill and your instructor should take you through these.
 Most are straightforward, but Poma’s or button tows take some getting used to.
 The Lecht has a ‘magic carpet’ conveyor lift, which is ideal for beginners.

 Costs – expect to pay around £35 for a full day pass, though most centres offer half day passes too.
 Ski/board and boot hire can be around £20 – £25 per person.
 Add to that travel and food and refreshments.
 It’s generally better to pay by cash at the centres, as card transactions can be slow and you want to spend as much time on the slopes as possible!

 Above all, remember to enjoy your day and have fun!

-Each of Scotland’s mountain centres has a Ski School on-site and there are other schools and instructors based nearby, so you won’t be stuck for a tutor.
+The mountain centres in the north all have ski schools on-site and there are other schools and instructors based nearby, so you won’t be stuck for a tutor.
 Find out more on our lessons and hire page.
 Snow Factor, Scotland’s real snow indoor centre near Glasgow and a host of artificial slopes across the country also offer tuition in friendly and safe venues and are ideal for strengthening leg and back muscles and refining skills, before heading for the mountains.